-Danitra Jones in 2021
+Danitra Jones

 Meet Danitra.
 Danitra Jones is one of three community organizers with Northwest Side Community Development Corporation (NWSCDC), the nonprofit organization that spearheaded the creation of Green Tech Station.